One of the Boys: Songs

 The opening track is the title track "One of the Boys", where Perry express that she does not want to "be one of the boys of her love interest", describing the song, Charles A. Hohman from PopMatters noted that "she used to belch the alphabet and tape down her tits, but one summer, the tomboy lifestyle just didn't hold her interest, so she started 'studying Lolita religiously' and noticing guys noticing her."
-The second track is the lead single "I Kissed a Girl" generated some controversy, dealing with the subject of lesbianism.
+The song was inspired by "Confessions of a Teenage Girl" by Bonnie McKee, who after meeting Perry at a thrift shop became her friend and collaborator.
+Its second track is the lead single "I Kissed a Girl", which generated some controversy, and dealt with the subject of lesbianism.
 The song was inspired by actress Scarlett Johansson.
 Musically, it is a pop rock track.
 It contains influences of new wave and runs through a throbbing beat and an organic instrumental thump, according to About.com's Bill Lamb.
 The track features instrumentation provided by drums, guitars and bass.
 The song sparked controversy for its homosexual themes.
 The album's third song is "Waking Up In Vegas".
 The song deals with trips with friends to Las Vegas.
 "Thinking of You" is the first ballad of the album.
 It is a downtempo pop rock song, as the singer reflects on settling for the second best: "You said move on, where do I go?"/"I guess second best, it is all I will know", she sings.
 Reviewing the song, editor CT from Billboard described it as "a mid-'90s No Doubt pop/rock palette".

 In the fifth track, "Mannequin," Perry critiques a stoic man, singing "You're not a man, you're just a mannequin!"
 Rolling Stones Nicole Frehsee compared "Mannequin" to 1980s Cher songs.
 "Ur So Gay" was composed as a tool of revenge by the singer on her ex-boyfriend, where Perry satirizes his exaggerated emo style and metrosexual attitude.
 It is a trip hop track with a moderate tempo.
 In the seventh track "Hot n Cold", Perry discusses the theme of uncertainty and the ups and downs of relationships.
 It is a synthpop song which utilizes guitars and synthesizers.
 "If You Can Afford Me" cops a mixed message about female materialism.
 Sal Cinquemani from Slant Magazine compared the song with Madonna's song "Material Girl" (1984).
 "Lost" and "I'm Still Breathing" are both ballads, in the latter, she sings: "I leave the gas on/Walk the alleys in the dark", the verse use a metaphor for a dying relationship.